-SP's first independent project was the construction of a pavement at Girgaum Chowpatty.
-The company gained its first ever profit from this 6-month contract.
+The company's first independent project was the construction of a pavement at Girgaum Chowpatty.
+Shapoorji Pallonji gained its first ever profit from this 6-month contract.

 Littlewood Pallonji was one of the companies that helped to build a large reservoir at the highest point of Malabar Hill to distribute water to the growing population of Mumbai.